-- Understand how to avoid becoming a telecom provider and the additional rules that status entails. - Understand and develop compliance systems for all relevant privacy rules. - Follow published guidelines on how to prepare for a cyber hack: have a plan developed in cooperation with legal counsel, have counsel in relevant jurisdictions know the plan, have contacts in advance with relevant law enforcement agencies, regulators, and cyber information sharing organizations.

-· Limit litigation risk over standard essential patents.

-• Monitor and engage on evolving regulatory structure in major markets.
+- Understand how to avoid becoming a telecom provider and the additional rules that status entails. - Understand and develop compliance systems for all relevant privacy rules. - Follow published guidelines on how to prepare for a cyber hack: have a plan developed in cooperation with legal counsel, have counsel in relevant jurisdictions know the plan, have contacts in advance with relevant law enforcement agencies, regulators, and cyber information sharing organizations. - Limit litigation risk over standard essential patents. - Monitor and engage on evolving regulatory structure in major markets.

-• Advised OEMs on the implementation of connectivity services in at least 40 countries.
+- Advised OEMs on the implementation of connectivity services in at least 40 countries. - Evaluated regulatory issues for a global provider of vehicle-based communications services.